Heredity

 Explanation:

-The cross between RRyy and rrYY seeds will produce RrYy (round and yellow) seeds in F1, generation, because round and yellow are dominant traits
+The cross between RRyy (round, green) and rrYY (wrinkled, yellow) seeds will produce RrYy (round and yellow) seeds in F_1, generation, because round and yellow are dominant traits

 (i) Genes are specific sequences of bases in a DNA molecule.